Shin Joong-hyun: Early life

-Shin Jung-hyeon was born in Seoul in 1938, during the Japanese occupation of Korea.
+Shin Joong-hyun was born in Seoul in 1938, during the Japanese occupation of Korea.
 His mother died when he was a child, and his father later married a Japanese woman.
 Shin spent his youth with his father and step-mother living in Manchuria and Japan.
 After they returned to what had become South Korea, Shin's father died in 1952, and his stepmother died the following year.
 After her death, Shin moved to Seoul, where he worked in a pharmaceutical factory and attended night school.
 During this time, he taught himself to play guitar after a failed attempt at learning to play the violin.

 Career

 Beginnings

 In 1957, when he was 19 years old, Shin made his debut at a U.S. military base in South Korea, one of the few places where South Korean musicians could find regular work at the time.
 Shin had been inspired by the American rock, jazz and, later, psychedelic rock he heard on the American Forces Korea Network radio station.
 Using the stage name Jackie Shin, he gained immense popularity performing on bases, and was performing up to 40 shows per month at one point.
 Shin later said that the U.S. military bases were where Korean rock was born.